capstone-barter/backend/README.md

 1. Developing a system for identifying optimal locations for new solar panel facilities.
 2. Analyzing the area to locate target customers, considering the legalization issues.
-3. Restricting the sale of energy to customers within a 1km radius (2km total) around each installation.
+3. Providing a robust ETL process to improve data integration and handling.

 ## Data

 The project requires the following data:

-- CUPS (Código Unificado de Punto de Suministro) data
+- CUPS (Código Unificado de Punto de Suministro) Electricity consumption data
 - Cadastral data
-- Weather data
-- Solar radiation data
-- Electricity consumption data
-- Additional enriching data

 ## Requirements